-- A. Planning and Designing Considerations23 - 1.
+- A. Planning and Designing Considerations25 - 1.
 Consider aerial design only as a last resort when underground an underground pathway design is prohibitively expensive or is not feasible due to temporary area construction. - 2.
 Select permanent locations for pole lines considering: - Future road widening or realignment. - Expansion of other utilities. - Special problems such as road and power line crossings. - Safety and convenience of workers and the public. - 3.
 Obtain necessary permits and easements for building and maintaining pole lines on and over public right-of-way. - 4.
-Coordinate with other utilities with respect to: - Possible joint use. • - Minimizing inductive interference. - 5.
+Coordinate with other utilities with respect to: - Possible joint use. - Minimizing inductive interference. - 5.
 Design pole line for ultimate needs, considering:

-20 §5.2.1.2 and Figure 8 in TIA/EIA-758 21 §C.6.2 in TIA-569-C
+Refer to §5.2.1.2 and Figure 8 in TIA/EIA-758.

+23 Refer to §C.6.2 in TIA/EIA-569-A.

-22 While placing the conduit entry points at opposite ends may require an additional conduit sweep, it provides the following benefits: (1) allows neater cable formation in the MH/pull box; (2) maximizes the available working space at the center of the MH/pull box; (3) permits splaying (offset closer to the side walls) the entry points in certain situations.
+While placing the conduit entry points at opposite ends may require an additional conduit sweep, it provides the following benefits: (1) Allows neater cable formation in the MH/pull box.
+(2) Maximizes the available working space at the center of the MH/pull box.
+(3) Permits splaying (offset closer to the side walls) the entry points in certain situations.

-23 "Aerial Entrances" heading in Chapter 20 "Outside Plant" of the BICSI Telecommunications Distribution Methods Manual, 12th Ed.
+25 Refer to "Aerial Entrances" heading in Chapter 9 of the BICSI Telecommunications Distribution Methods Manual, 9th Edition.

-- Pole line classification.

-- Storm loading.

-- Clearance requirements.

-- 6. Use the most economical span-length within the constraints imposed by the design guidelines while allowing for maximum growth of future cable feeders.

-- 7. When adding cable to an existing line or when establishing a joint-use line, ensure that the pole strength and clearances are adequate.

-- B. Design aerial plant in accordance with the National Electrical Safety Code.
+- Pole line classification. - Storm loading. - Clearance requirements. - 6.
+Use the most economical span length within the constraints imposed by the design guidelines while allowing for maximum growth of future cable feeders. - 7.
+When adding cable to an existing line or when establishing a joint-use line, check that the pole strength and clearances are adequate. - B. Design aerial plant in accordance with the National Electrical Safety Code.

-- C. Aerial Entrances
+C. Aerial Entrances

 - 1. Limit aerial entrances to small buildings requiring:

 - One hundred cable pairs or less.

 - No other communications entrances.

 - 2. Aerial entrances tend to be undesirable because of their:

 - Lack of mechanical protection for the facility.

 - Effect on the aesthetics of the building.

 - Clearance requirements.

 - Storm-loading requirements.

 - 3. When aerial entrances are used, the span from the last pole to the building must not exceed 100 ft.
-Use slack-span construction (i.e., no guying at either end).24
+Use slack-span construction (i.e., no guying at either end).
+These requirements are designed to place as little pulling tension as practical on building attachments and support structures.

-- D. Joint use of Structures
+D. Joint Use of Structures

-- 1. Consider joint use of structures when aerial construction is planned.25
+- 1. Consider joint use of structures when aerial construction is planned.26

-- 2. Verify that construction grade is adequate for the total weight of conductors, that there is adequate space on existing structures, and that there is low probability of electromagnetic interference between systems.26 Refer to the "Joint Use" heading in ESM Chapter 7 Section G4010 for additional guidance.
+- 2. Verify that construction grade is adequate for the total weight of conductors, that there is adequate space on existing structures, and that there is low probability of electromagnetic interference between systems.
+27 Refer to the "Joint Use" heading in Section G4010 for additional guidance.

-- 3. Arrange systems on poles in the following descending order:27
+- 3. Arrange systems on poles in the following descending order:28

 - Medium-voltage power

 - Low-voltage power

 - Telecommunications

-- Fire alarm
+- Fire Alarm

 - Security

+- CATV

 - 4. Provide clearances to ground, roadways, structures, and between system conductors and cables as required by Part 2 of the NESC.